transifex-bot/xtm-helper/README.md

 Take the output token and create a file named "xtm-basic-token.txt".
 This file is referred to as our "curl config file".

+Copy the following and paste it in the curl config file.

 ```
 header: "Authorization: XTM-Basic <replace this with the token info>"
 ```

-All the xtm-helper script refer to this curl config file.
+All of the xtm-helper scripts refer to this curl config file.